unparalleled-js/docs-1/connectors/concur/new-expense-report-trigger.md

     <tr>
       <td>Payment status</td>
       <td>
-        Select a Payment status to filter from this list of statuses:<br>
+        Filter the expense reports by selecting a Payment status from this list:<br>
         - On hold<br>
         - Not paid<br>
         - Confirmed<br>